Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 The Gastric Balloon: A Reversible Technique for Quick Weight Loss

-The intragastric balloon (IGB), also commonly referred to as a stomach balloon or gastric balloon, is a medical prosthesis that is inflated once the device is implanted in your stomach.
+The intragastric balloon (IGB), also commonly referred to as a stomach balloon or gastric balloon, is an inflated medical prosthesis once the device is implanted in your stomach.

 Once inflated, the device takes up room inside the stomach cavity, preventing you from overeating.